LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

 Defining line number and predicate spy points
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Line number and predicate spy points are specified using the debuuger
+Line number and predicate spy points are specified using the debugger
 ``spy/1`` predicate.
 The argument can be a breakpoint (expressed as a
 ``Entity-Line`` pair), a predicate indicator (``Name/Arity``), or a
 list of spy points.
 For example: